Armando Trindade

 He has also been president of the Catholic Bishops' Conference of Pakistan.

 Archbishop Armando died on 31 July 2000.

-Over 100 priests and nuns with lighted candles escorted the archbishop's body to the Sacred Heart Cathedral, Lahore in a procession before the funeral Mass on 5 August 2001.
+Over 100 priests and nuns with lighted candles escorted the archbishop's body to the Sacred Heart Cathedral, Lahore, in a procession before the funeral Mass on 5 August 2001.

 Pakistan President Rafiq Tarar was reported to have said that "Pakistan has lost a great religious scholar and leader who served God through the Catholic Church and the people of Pakistan for over half a century with utmost dedication and commitment."

+He was one of six children.
+He mother's name was Olivia.
+His father was a CPA.
+He has family in Canada, the United States, Australia, Singapore, Germany, and England.